J-Yuhao/DivCon/README.md

 # DivCon: Divide and Conquer for Complex Numerical and Spatial Reasoning in Text-to-Image Generation [ECAI2025]

+This is the implementation of Text-to-Image framework [DivCon (arXiv)](https://arxiv.org/abs/2403.06400).

 <!-- [[Website]( )][[Demo]( )] -->

 <!-- [[Paper]( )] -->